Why is busting myths about Aboriginal people important?

 It is easy to believe this myth especially with papers reporting millions and billions of dollars spent on Aboriginal politics.

 There is surely no shortage of money: In 2013/14 the Department of the Prime Minister and Cabinet supported 150 Aboriginal programmes and activities with a total of $2.4 billion dollars.
-The total expenditure on Aboriginal affairs in 2013 was $25 billion.
+The total expenditure on Aboriginal affairs in 2013 was $25 billion, in 2017, more than $33 billion.

 The question is: Who received this money?